ronkok/Hurmet/docs/manual.md

 calculations, indented paragraphs, centered paragraphs, and tables with merged cells or multiple paragraphs in a cell.

-…or you can export GFM (Github Flavored Markdown), which does not have Hurmet’s extensions and which converts calculation zones to TeX.

 <details><summary>Click for more…</summary>

 #### Hurmet-flavored Markdown